I'm a member

 TEVAR is an alternative to open surgery.
 TEVAR has been proposed for prophylactic treatment of aneurysms that meet criteria for surgical intervention, as well as for patients in need of emergency surgery for rupture or complications related to dissection.
 The standard open surgery technique for TAA is open operative repair with graft replacement of the diseased segment.
 This procedure requires lateral thoracotomy, use of cardiopulmonary bypass, lengthy surgical procedures, and is associated with a variety of peri- and postoperative complications, with spinal cord ischemia considered the most devastating.

 TEVAR is performed through a small groin incision to access the femoral artery, followed by delivery of catheters across the diseased portion of the aorta.
 A tubular stent graft composed of fabric and metal is then deployed under fluoroscopic guidance.
 The stent graft is then fixed to the proximal and distal portions of the aorta.
 Approximately 15% of patients do not have adequate femoral access; for them, the procedure can be performed using a retroperitoneal approach.

 Potential complications of TEVAR are bleeding, vascular access site complications, spinal cord injury with paraplegia, renal insufficiency, stroke, and cardiopulmonary complications.
 Some of these complications are similar to those encountered with open repair (eg, paraplegia, cardiopulmonary events), and others are unique to TEVAR (eg, access site complications).

-A number of endovascular grafts are approved for use in TAAs (FDA product code: MIH).
+A number of endovascular grafts are approved for use in TAAs.

 In May 2008, the Zenith TX2® TAA Endovascular Graft (Cook Inc., Bloomington, IN) was approved by the FDA through the PMA process for the endovascular treatment of patients with aneurysms or ulcers of the descending thoracic aorta.
 Indicated aortic inner diameter is in the range of 24-38 mm.

 In June 2008, the Talent™ Thoracic Stent Graft System (Medtronic Vascular, Santa Rosa, CA) was approved by the FDA through the PMA process for the endovascular repair of fusiform and saccular aneurysms/penetrating ulcers of the descending thoracic aorta.
 Indicated aortic inner diameter is in the range of 18 - 42mm.